valentinkoe/pnmt/README.md

 ## Data

-To download and prepare English to French translation data run the following commands
+To download and prepare some parallel corpora you can use the shell scripts in `data`.

-    cd data
-    ./prepare_data.sh

-This downloads and prepares WMT data for training and newstest 2011 for testing.
-Data for other language pairs is downloaded with this script as well.
-To prepare further data, adjust the commands in this script to your needs.
+To prepare further data, you can adjust these script to your needs.

-For tekenization the `tokenizer.pl` script from [moses](https://github.com/moses-smt/mosesdecoder) is used.
+For tokenization the `tokenizer.pl` script from [moses](https://github.com/moses-smt/mosesdecoder) is used.